-SCTP also requires one additional control variable, partial\bytes\acked, which is used during congestion avoidance phase to facilitate cwnd adjustment.
+SCTP also requires one additional control variable, partial\bytes\acked, which is used during the congestion avoidance phase to facilitate cwnd adjustment.

-Unlike TCP, an SCTP sender MUST keep a set of these control variables cwnd, ssthresh, and partial\bytes\acked for EACH destination address of its peer (when its peer is multi-homed).
+Unlike TCP, an SCTP sender MUST keep a set of the control variables cwnd, ssthresh, and partial\bytes\acked for EACH destination address of its peer (when its peer is multi-homed).
+When calculating one of these variables, the length of the DATA chunk, including the padding, SHOULD be used.

 Only one rwnd is kept for the whole association (no matter if the peer is multi-homed or has a single address).